Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Hope to be able to mix and match EC2, CloudStack, Rackspace nodes together.

 Promise to make it more stable so other people can use it.
 Problem so far is that it is also being used for Chris's personal development, so it has varied in stability in the past.

+Fold in apparmor template to run cgroups within lxc.

+Please let Chris Roberts know if you see any issues!